JP-LETG-Rennes/RandomForest_Hiear/README.md

 The resulting model is saved as a .sav file using pickle (Van Rossum, G. (2020).
 The Python Library Reference, release 3.8.2.
 Python Software Foundation.) for later use.

-The classified raster is saved in integer format, along with a .csv class dictionary associating each integer value in the raster to its class as given in the training dataset.
+The classified raster is saved as a .GeoTIFF in integer format, along with a .csv class dictionary associating each integer value in the raster to its class as given in the training dataset.

+The predictive data used for our test case consists of reduced time-series of optical remote sensing images provided by ESA Sentinel-2, as well as topographical variables derived from the 5m resolution RGE ALTI® DEM provided by the french national institute for geographical information (IGN).
+The training data consisted of spatial points labeled using the hierarchical EUNIS typology, provided by (...)

 Installation
 -------------